Chapter 1 : Lucy in the Sky with Diamonds

 “You getting a bit frisky, love?
 Those rosy bits tingling a wee bit?”
 His smile spreads even wider as he wiggles his eyebrows at her suggestively.
 Ridiculous man.

-“You look like a stupid cat when you’re smiling like that –“
+“You look like an overzealous pumpkin when you do that –“

-“A mighty handsome cat it must be –“
+“A mighty handsome pumpkin it must be –“

 She shoves the couch against his gut, her stern frown not quite masking the smile spreading across her face.
 Idiot.